Red Dead Online: Gameplay

+Dispersed throughout the game world are story missions in which four players complete tasks to advance the game's narrative.
+The game world also features events in which up to 32 players can partake individually or with a posse group.
+Event types include a deathmatch mode devoid of firearms and a race mode by horseback.
+Players are notified when a competitive event begins somewhere in the game world and are given the option to immediately travel to the event.
+Alternatively, players can join specific events at will.
+Outside events, non-player character ("strangers") in the game world offer missions, such as contract killings or camp raidings.
+Red Dead Online uses the Honor system from the single-player story, measuring how the player's actions are perceived in terms of morality.
+Morally positive choices and deeds like helping strangers and abiding the law will add up to the player's Honor, while negative deeds such as theft and harming innocents will subtract from the player's Honor.
+Most story missions impact Honor, and some can only be initiated if the player's Honor is at a particular level.

 Red Dead Online adds several new systems atop the single-player mode's gameplay.
 In addition to in-game cash, which can be used for supplies, Online adds gold, a second in-game currency used to purchase luxury and special items, and tokens, which are earned by unlocking role ranks and can be used to purchase role-specific items.
 Players acquire gold nuggets by completing challenges and can convert 100 nuggets into gold bars.
 Rather than having to travel to a town's store, online player characters can order supplies anywhere from a handheld catalog.
 The orders become available for pickup in any town's post office or the player's camp.
 Online introduces "ability cards", in which players can activate one active and three passive powers for their characters.
 Players receive these cards by rising in rank or direct purchase, and can then upgrade the cards with in-game currency and experience points.
-Red Dead Online uses the Honor system from the single-player story, measuring how the player's actions are perceived in terms of morality.
-Morally positive choices and deeds like helping strangers and abiding the law will add up to the player's Honor, while negative deeds such as theft and harming innocents will subtract from the player's Honor.
-Some story missions can only be initiated if the player's Honor is at a particular level.